Member

 Life of Hope, Brooklyn

 Life of Hope in Brooklyn is a nonprofit organization that provides health and wellness offerings to young people and immigrants, including a hub for pregnant women and those who recently had babies.
-The Fidelis Care grant allows Life of Hope to provide an extra layer of targeted support to mothers with high-risk medical conditions.
+The Fidelis Care grant allowed Life of Hope to provide 100% of program participants with an extra layer of targeted support for mothers with high-risk medical conditions.

 Erie Niagara Area Health Education Center, Erie and Niagara Counties

 The Erie Niagara AHEC empowers solutions to achieve healthcare equity in the community.
-The nonprofit organization offers programs for high school and college pathways, maternal health, and continuing and community education.
-The Birth Equity Project combats maternal health disparities seen in Black and Brown mothers in Erie and Niagara counties.
-The Birth Equity Project supports mothers by connecting them to a doula, providing educational classes, and care navigation support.
-These wraparound services target the social determinants of health impacting new mothers.
+The nonprofit organization offers programs for high school and collegiate pathways, maternal health, and continuing and community education.
+The Fidelis Care grant helped 100% of mothers in the Birth Equity Project to have full-term babies and receive one year of postpartum support.
+The Birth Equity Project supports mainly Black and Brown mothers by connecting them to a doula, providing educational classes, care navigation support, and offering monthly stipends for program participation.

 Mom Starts Here, Rensselaer County